WellthCare

 Tax-Free Status (The General Rule)

 Premiums for medical, dental, and vision insurance under an employer-sponsored group plan are excluded from your taxable income under Internal Revenue Code Section 106.
 This applies whether the plan is fully insured or self-funded.
-This exclusion is why you don't see these contributions on your W-2 as taxable wages.
+That's why you don't see these contributions on your W-2 as taxable wages.

 Key Exceptions and Considerations